Assistant Professor of Tech Ethics and Global Affairs

 -

-Reading Now: Ethics in the conflicts of modernity: An essay on desire, practical reasoning, and narrative (MacIntyre, A.); Rethinking Secularism (Calhoun, Juergensmeyer, & VanAntwerpen); The Myth of Religious Violence (William T. Cavanaugh).
-Find what books I am reading here (2020 onwards).
+Reading Now: The creativity of action (Joas, H.); Rethinking Multiculturalism: Cultural Diversity and Political Theory (Parekh, B.); Personal knowledge: Towards a post-critical philosophy (Polanyi, M.); Ethics in the conflicts of modernity: An essay on desire, practical reasoning, and narrative (MacIntyre, A.); Memory, History, and Forgetting (Ricoeur, P).
+Find what books I am reading here (2020 onwards)